openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 To assign roles to the nodes:

-- Select the role or roles you want to assign
+- Select the role or roles you want to assign;
+  roles that cannot be assigned are indicated.
-- Click on the appropriate node(s) in the "Unallocated Nodes" list
+- Click on the appropriate node(s) in the "Unallocated Nodes" list.
 - Click on the "Apply Changes" button.
-- Proceed to do this until all roles have been assigned to all nodes.
+- Proceed to do this until roles have been assigned to all nodes.

-In this example,
-both the "Compute" and "Storage - Cinder LVM" roles are being assigned to this node.

 As you make your selections,
+Fuel displays an icon
+(a gold triangle with an exclamation point) next to roles that are not allowed.
-Fuel displays information about combinations that are not allowed and other configurations that are required.
+It also tells you about other environment settings that are required.
-For example, in this sample screen, it tells you that the Controller role cannot be combined with the Compute and Cinder LVM roles that you have selected.

 .. note:: The Zabbix role appears on this screen
-          only after you have enabled
+          only when you have enabled
           :ref:`experimental features<experimental-features-term>`
           on the Fuel Master node.